ctf2009/ci-cd-jenkins-k8s-openshift/kubernetes/README.md

 Each example has a `README.md` file with instructions to follow

 ### Example 1 - Run Pod
-Example 1 shows how to run a simple pod / deployment using the `kubectl run` command
+[01-example-run-pod](01-example-run-pod/) shows how to run a simple pod / deployment using the `kubectl run` command

 ### Example 2 - Run Pod and Port Forward
 Example 2 is a small extension to Example 1 and shows how we can use the `kubectl port-forward` command to port forward to a single pod